VMUT-2: Marine Expeditionary Units

 In 2014, VMU-2 began transitioning from the RQ-7B Shadow to the Boeing Insitu RQ-21A Blackjack, a derivative of the ScanEagle, previously utilized by the unit the decade before.
 VMU-2 completed divestment of its Shadow systems in 2016.

 Maintainers from VMU-2 load an RQ-21A onto a launcher.

 Between 2015 and 2021, VMU-2 supplied RQ-21A detachments to the 22nd, 24th, and 26th Marine Expeditionary Units (MEUs) where they conducted flight operations from San Antonio-class ships, providing intelligence, surveillance, and reconnaissance (ISR) support.
 The final MEU deployment for VMU-2 with the RQ-21A took place with the Aviation Combat Element of the 24th MEU in 2021, during which the detachment completed the first ever operational ship to shore deployment with the platform, disembarking from the USS San Antonio, bound for Afghanistan prior to non-combatant evacuation operations.
 The detachment operated out of Hamid Karzai International Airport in Kabul, flying 183 flight hours in support of Task Force 51/5 and JTF-CR during Operation Allies Refuge.

 Future

 In February 2021, the Marine Corps decided to divest all RQ-21A systems in favor of transitioning to the MQ-9A Reaper.
-Divestment is scheduled to be completed by FY 2024.
+Divestment completed FY 2024.
 VMU-2 completed the last operational flight of the RQ-21A in the Marine Corps on 30 March 2023, and was redesignated as Marine Unmanned Aerial Vehicle Training Squadron 2 (VMUT-2) in July 2023.